STAGES OF ENGLISH LANGUAGE DEVELOPMENT

 What Students Can Do

-- Can read and comprehend a wide range of complex grade-level and above grade-level literary and informational texts with understanding comparable to native English-speaking peers.
-This item is made longer for testing purposes.
+• Can read and comprehend a wide range of complex grade-level and above grade-level literary and informational texts with understanding comparable to native English-speaking peers.

 Instructional Strategies

-- Listening: Engage students in analyzing complex auditory information, such as documentaries, academic lectures, and debates.
-Discuss nuances of language, tone, and perspective.
-This text is added to ensure the list item is long enough to wrap for testing.
+• Listening: Engage students in analyzing complex auditory information, such as documentaries, academic lectures, and debates.
+Discuss nuances of language, tone, and perspective

 Students at WIDA's "Bridging" (and moving into "Reaching") level typically: